 I started out heading south on Buckner Blvd. (a.k.a.
 Loop 12).
 I took Buckner all the way through Buckner and Lake June, a notoriously unsafe part of Dallas.

 Here’s where Buckner crosses under Military Pkwy.
 Notice how Dallas used black-trimmed traffic signals?
-It’s funny how struggling areas can get these more attractive signals, yet my neighborhood is fighting to get touches like this integrated into a upcoming rework of the Buckner Rd./Garland Rd. intersection.
+My neighborhood is fighting to get touches like this integrated into a upcoming rework of the Buckner Rd./Garland Rd. intersection.

 Buckner and Lake June:

 I continued south to where Buckner turns into Murdock Rd.
 I was surprised to see how rural that area quickly became.
-It would be a nice area if only it wasn’t so close to the worst of Dallas’s worst.
+It would be a nice area if only it wasn’t so close to a high-crime spot.
 Where Murdock weaves left and becomes Dowdy Ferry Rd., I accidentally continued straight.
 I drove past Lincoln Memorial Park Cemetery, which was pretty attractive.
 However, I could tell that Rylie Rd. was a major dump site.
 Loads of illegal trash was all over the place.
 There’s no telling what area residents are encountering.

 I got back on to Dowdy Ferry Rd., continued south to I-20, then headed west on I-20.
 Closer to I-20’s intersection with I-45 is the start of the experimental “no trucks in left lane” project: